ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs-v3.md

 ```

 <info-box>
     By default, the Vue CLI uses [`file-loader`](https://webpack.js.org/loaders/file-loader/) for all SVG files.
 The `file-loader` copies the file to the output directory and resolves imports into URLs.
 The CKEditor's UI components use SVG {@link module:ui/icon/iconview~IconView#content source directly} so the theme icons must be loaded using [`raw-loader`](https://webpack.js.org/loaders/raw-loader).
-If your project uses different approach then CKEditor's UI library you must create different webpack loader rules for your project SVG files and CKEditor's ones.
+If your project uses different approach than CKEditor's UI library you must create different webpack loader rules for your project's SVG files and the CKEditor's ones.
 </info-box>

 ### Using the editor from source